openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 of a test source file.
 Each test description should be in its own comment block, and begin with `@test`.
 By convention, the comment blocks should appear after any leading legal header, and before any executable code in the file.
-The feature is supported in normal Java tests, in shell tests, and in legacy applet tests.
+The feature is supported in normal Java tests and in shell tests.
 (It is not supported in JUnit or TestNG tests, which do not use explicit test descriptions.)